AdobeDocs/commerce-merchant-services.en/help/live-search/guide-overview.md

 ---
-title: Guide Overview
+title: Live Search Guide Overview
 description: Live Search from Adobe Commerce delivers a lightning fast, super-relevant, and intuitive search experience.
 exl-id: 11e2ed97-ce80-4826-b914-71688dd29e4b
 ---
-# Live Search Guide overview
+# Live Search Guide Overview

 [!DNL Live Search] from Adobe Commerce delivers a lightning fast, super-relevant, and intuitive search experience, and is available for Adobe Commerce at no additional charge. [!DNL Live Search] powered by [Adobe Sensei](https://www.adobe.com/sensei.html) uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
 This data, when combined with your Adobe Commerce catalog, results in highly engaging, relevant, and personalized shopping experiences.
 With a focus on speed, relevance, and ease of use, [!DNL Live Search] is a game changer for shoppers and merchants alike.